What does a word mean?

 varied as the functions of these objects.
 (And in both cases there are

 of words being defined not in terms of idealised eternal concepts, but rather acting

 Consider, for example, the proceedings we call “games”.
 I mean board games, card games, ball games, athletic games, etc. What is common to all of these? – Don’t say: “They have to have something in common or they would not be called games” – but rather look and see if there is something common to all of them… you will see similarities and relationships – a whole series of them… We see a complicated network of similarities intersecting and overlapping one another – similarities large and small.
 I can give no better characterization of these similarities than “family resemblances”; for it is in just this way that the various resemblances to be found among members of a family overlap and intersect: build, facial features, eye colour, gait, temperament, etc., etc. – And I will say: ‘games’ form a family.

-Only by understanding what was meant by a language game are we ready to understand Wittgenstein’s most famous dictum:
+what was meant by a language game are we ready to understand Wittgenstein’s

 For a large class of cases of the use of the word “meaning” – even if not for all cases – the word can be explained thus: The meaning of a word is its use in language.